 What is Division I?
-How is an individualized academic program created by a student and supported by an adviser?
+How is an individualized academic program created by a student and supported by an advisor?
 What does the journey to academic success look like?
 Discover how students create their own programs of study from the people who provide support and guidance throughout the first year.

 - Academic Panel: Focus on Transfer Students

 What is a Division II Committee, and how do students get one?
 How do students transition to Hampshire's academic style?
 What are the requirements?
 Families of transfer students have their own specific questions and concerns.
 Academic support staff talk about how they assist transfer students in moving along the divisional path and help families understand everything from evaluations to graduation.

 - New Student Orientation: Group Activities and Common Reading Discussion with Faculty

 New students participate in activities to introduce them to the College, and then participate in a discussion of the year's common reading.

 How does the Farm Center operate?
 How do students use the farm in their academic programs?
 How can students join its CSA?
 Visit the llama, sheep, cows, and other livestock as you learn about this vital part of the Hampshire community.